4.3 Set-up a server-hosted environment

 Egress (outbound) internet access

 In addition to serving user traffic the OpenCRVS infrastructure needs to be able to communicate outbound.
 This egress traffic includes things like pulling in latest updates, monitoring and emails.
-The precise domains/addresses being used can be provided on request should your policies determine strict allowlisting in your firewall.
+Should your policies determine strict allowlisting in your network, the required domains are listed in the next section.

 Email (SMTP) server